Drop Testing Enhances Quality Confidence in Biscuit Packaging

 4.The Benefits of Drop Testing in Biscuit Packaging

 Biscuit products are fragile and prone to breaking or crumbling under impact.
 Drop testing simulates real-world handling conditions, allowing manufacturers to identify weak points in the packaging, such as corners, seals, or internal cushioning.
-By ensuring the packaging can withstand shocks and drops, biscuits arrive intact, preserving their shape, texture, and overall quality—essential for maintaining consumer satisfaction and reducing waste.
+By ensuring the packaging can withstand shocks and drops, biscuits arrive intact, preserving their shape, texture, and overall quality.

 biscuit stand up sachet1